Using and configuring a third-party router

 • WiFi Optimiser

-Using your own router won’t change the broadband speeds we provide to your home.
-Your speed is set by your EE plan and the line coming into your property, not the router you choose to use.
+Using your own router won’t change the broadband speed coming into your home.
+That’s set by your plan and the line serving your property.

-If you ever want to switch back to your EE hub, you absolutely can.
-Nothing about using your own router changes your broadband service.
 Just unplug the third‑party router, connect your EE hub, and it’ll get you back online in a few minutes.
-There’s no extra setup needed, so you’re free to swap between routers whenever it suits you.
+No extra setup is needed.

-EE hubs are not designed for use on other internet service provider’s networks.
-If you leave EE, we may ask you to return your hub to us.
+EE hubs aren’t designed to work on other providers’ networks.
+If you leave EE, we may ask you to return your hub.

 Was this article helpful?